Register for Mastery 1 and Mastery 2 and save!

 Following interactive demonstrations, attendees will be encouraged but not required to participate clinically in peer-to-peer comprehensive head/neck and oral examinations, full arch impressions and construction bite capture.
 All appropriate materials, equipment, scanners, instruments, and PPE to participate in the workshop will be provided by the AADSM.
 Oral appliances consisting of various materials, styles and design features will be manufactured and ready for small group delivery on Mastery faculty, all necessary supplies provided.
 Key learning objectives for delivery exercises include insertion considerations, adjustment techniques and patient coaching.

 Recognizing that advanced clinical practice weighs heavily on patient history, differential diagnosis and decision making, attendees will treatment plan real patient cases including device design, calibration strategies and identification of treatment endpoints.

 The Mastery 2 Practical Workshop will feature 7 table top exhibits.
 Workshop attendees will be provided the opportunity to interact with industry representatives, and learn more about products and services.

 Dates and Location

-The workshops will take place at the University of Illinois at Chicago College of Dentistry in downtown Chicago, IL.
-In 2023, the Mastery 2 Practical Workshop will be offered twice:
+The workshops will take place at the University of Illinois Chicago College of Dentistry, located at 801 S. Paulina St. in Chicago, IL.

 - Describe the significant benefits of healthy sleep and the risks associated with inadequate or compromised sleep.